a293moha/Horiseon-SEO/README.md

 Challenge 1

-This project is part of a school assignment with the aim to apply HTML and CSS skills leanred in class.
+This project is part of a school assignment with the aim to apply HTML and CSS skills learned in class.